Hiring a summer nanny? Payroll and taxes, handled.See how →

 What is the cheapest nanny payroll service?

 NannyKeeper is the most affordable option at $10/month ($100/year on annual billing) with all core features included.
 Direct deposit is available at $6–$8/transfer.
 There's also a free forever tier for payment tracking only.
-The next cheapest is SurePayroll at $39/month (~$523/year including year-end fees).
+The next cheapest is SurePayroll at $45/month ($540/year on regular pricing, all forms included).

 Is it worth paying for full-service nanny payroll?

 It depends on your comfort level.
-Full-service (GTM at $840/year or HomePay at $900/year for Premium) means they file everything for you.
+Full-service (GTM at $840/year or HomePay at $900/year for its Plus tier) means they file everything for you.
 Self-service (NannyKeeper at $100–$180/year) means you file the forms yourself—about 15 minutes per quarter.
-For most families, self-service saves $600+/year for roughly an hour of work per year total.
+Worth knowing before you decide: because Schedule H is filed under your own SSN, full-service doesn't take the legal responsibility off you, and the accuracy guarantees these services offer reimburse a penalty only if the provider was at fault, never the tax you owe.
+For most families, self-service saves $600+/year for roughly an hour of work per year total, and you can see exactly what was calculated and paid.

 Do I even need a nanny payroll service?